Jump-Suit/hyenas/README.md

 # Hyenas

 ![Hyenas Screenshot](Screenshot.png?raw=true)
 **Hyenas is the world's first homemade PlayStation®Network emulator for the PS3®**.
-Look at the `www` (public server directory) folder for files.
+Look at the `hyenas_modules` (modular system for each domain) folder for files.
 This project is made for the Javascript programming language running on Node.js.

 ## Features